Northern Vietnam Vermicelli Noodles with Grilled Pork Meatballs (Bun Cha Hanoi)

 FAQs

 I can’t find roasted rice powder.
-Can I make my own?

-Yes you can.
-Wash and rinse your favorite rice grains as if you are making steamed rice.
+To make your own roasted rice powder, wash and rinse your favorite rice grains as if you are making steamed rice.
 Transfer the rice grains to a dry skillet.
 Toast on medium-high heat, constantly tossing to brown the rice grains on all sides.
 Transfer the toasted rice grains to a mortar and pestle or food processor then grind them into a fine powder.

 Can I air fry the patties?